Sobrato Centers for Nonprofits:

 As Grants Manager, Tamara Radcliffe coordinates the pre- and post-administrative aspects of cash grant awards, and a host of communications, operations, and program-related duties.
 Ms. Radcliffe came to SFF from her position as Program Assistant in the Office of Community Health at Stanford School of Medicine, following her time as Community Grants Coordinator at the Lucile Packard Foundation for Children’s Health.
 She holds a BA in Anthropology and Behavioral Science from San Jose State University.

-Meghan Kinoshita joined the Sobrato Family Foundation in September 2016 and provides executive support to the CEO and manages day-to-day administrative operations within the Foundation.
+Meghan Miller joined the Sobrato Family Foundation in September 2016 and provides executive support to the CEO and manages day-to-day administrative operations within the Foundation.
 She serves as a liaison to the board of directors and works with Foundation staff on special projects.
-Ms. Kinoshita brings to her position more than 15 years of public relations and writing/communications experience in both corporate and nonprofit organizations.
+Ms. Miller brings to her position more than 15 years of public relations and writing/communications experience in both corporate and nonprofit organizations.
 She has held various positions in local nonprofit organizations including the Silicon Valley Community Foundation and the Silicon Valley chapter of the American Heart Association and currently serves on the board of directors for Sunnyvale National Little League.
-Ms. Kinoshita holds a BA in English/Journalism and attended Fordham University for graduate studies in Mass Communications.
+Ms. Miller holds a BA in English/Journalism and attended Fordham University for graduate studies in Mass Communications.

 Sobrato Centers for Nonprofits